• Skip to primary navigation

 Soup Toppings

-A lot of people will enjoy the soup as is, or they add crushed matzah to the top.
+Many people will enjoy the soup as is, or they add crushed matzah to the top.
 My family loves when I buy Passover-friendly gluten-free soup nuts and croutons.
 They eat these soup nuts like candy!

 Paskesz mini croutons (soup mandel) - gluten free

-I also like to top my soup with some chopped scallions and/or fresh dill for added color and flavor.
+I also like to top my soup with chopped scallions and/or fresh dill for added color and flavor.

 Matzah balls soup topped with gluten-free soup nuts